Metropolitan City of Cagliari: Metropolitan beaches

 In the municipalities of the metropolitan area there are numerous beaches.
 One of the biggest is the Poetto beach of Cagliari and Quartu Sant'Elena, 10 km of fine sand in front of the Sella del Diavolo.
-To the east of Cagliari are the beaches of Geremeas (commune of Maracalagonis) and Solanas (commune of Sinnai), and to the west are the beaches of Nora and Santa Margherita (commune of Pula).The surrounding municipalities not part Metropolitan City of Villasimius, Castiadas and Domus de Maria possess some of the most famous beaches of Sardinia.
+To the east of Cagliari are the beaches of Geremeas (commune of Maracalagonis) and Solanas (commune of Sinnai), and to the west are the beaches of Nora and Santa Margherita (commune of Pula).
+The surrounding municipalities in the east and west, part of the Metropolitan City, of Villasimius, Castiadas, Muravera and Domus de Maria possess some of the most famous beaches of Sardinia.